day8/re-frame/docs/clojurescript.md

 Are you new to ClojureScript?
 Do you need a fast primer?

-This page will teach you how to *read*  Clojure in in 9 minutes.
+This page will teach you how to *read*  Clojure in in XXX minutes.
 Learning to _write_ Clojure code will take more time, but probably still less than you think.

 ClojureScript is a modern Lisp.
 Alan Kay once descibed Lisp as "Maxwell's equations of software".
 Paul Graham has written on how Lisp was a competitive advantage for his startup.
 For 50 years, the finest minds in computer scinece have refined and polished it.
-Maybe there's something to it for you too?

 ## Simple Data Literals